-To find an apartment with kitchen or without (whether you prefer) you need to know a few abbreviations to watch out in the ad.
+To find an apartment with a kitchen or without (whether you prefer) you need to know a few abbreviations to watch out for in the ad.

 In regard to the kitchen look for the word EBK – (Einbauküche), which means fitted kitchen.
 A normal unfurnished apartment in Germany doesn’t contain any furnishings at all but may have a built-in kitchen (EBK).